FL: 10 Reasons to Vote YES on Dog Racing Ban, Amendment 13

 Essentially, purebreds are what humans have chosen them to be.
 Greyhounds have been bred to race in the US for nearly a century, and they run because that is the life they're given.

-Approximately 10,000 greyhounds are bred for the racing industry each year, with about 500-1,000 kept in small kennels at each track.(24) The dogs are forced from birth into training while being taunted with lures to enhance their speed and incite a desire to chase.
+Approximately 10,000 greyhounds are bred for the racing industry each year, with about 500-1,000 kept in small kennels at each track.(24) The dogs are forced from birth into training while being taunted with lures to enhance their speed and incite or intensify their desire to chase.
 Such training has led to unnecessary injuries and the deaths of puppies.

 Despite the molding of breeders and trainers, each dog has their own personality.
 All dogs require and enjoy varying levels of daily physical activity.
 Outside of that norm, Greyhounds have often been known to pick a comfy couch over extended play time.
 However, If they do run, it should be because they choose to, not because they're forced to for gambling purposes.
 And certainly never when it is at the high risk of injury or death as it is on racetracks.